-Apart from these basic rules, if you really want to learn how to play blackjack, you need to understand some special rules as well.
+Apart from these basic rules, if you really want to learn how to play blackjack, you need to understand some special rules as well — especially before heading to our tips section.
 These rules are important part of different strategies and their understanding is crucial to your success at the tables.

 Every time player is dealt a pair, like two 8s or two Kings, he has an option to split the cards.
 In this case, his hand becomes two hands and each one of them plays separately.
 The player must match the initial bet on his second hand to perform the split.